Eric-Le-Ge/new-year-riddles/README.md

 ## Updating Riddles

 To update any riddle, you will need to modify `src/riddles.js`.
 The app does not expose answers in the source code.
-Use the `hashCode` provided in `src/App.js` to compute the hash for your answer.
+Use the `hashCode` function provided in `src/App.js` to compute the hash for your answer.

 ## Available Scripts